Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-No recreational or commercial drones without FAA exemption and written resort approval.
-Restricted uses include special events, marketing, and film/photo applications.
+No drone use without FAA exemption and resort approval.
+Limited exceptions for special events, marketing, and film/photo applications with prior written authorization.

 View source